 Department: Facilities Mgmt EV Salary/Grade: 399/S3

-Please note: Must be a member of Operating Engineers Local 399, or join after a 90-day probationary period.
+Working Conditions: Must be a member of Operating Engineers Local 399, or join after a 90-day probationary period.
 Physical ability to lift and maneuver heavy weights, climb and descend ladders, and work in hot, cold, cramped and confined quarters.
 Ability to work safely and at heights on ladders, lifts and scaffolding.
 Dexterity necessary for the use of tools and manipulation of materials.
 Must be available and capable of responding to irregularities during evenings and weekends ensuring 24 hour, 7 day per week coverage.

 Principle Account: Install, repair, and maintain electrical/electronic systems which operate on alternating or direct current circuits.
 Systems may include high voltage lines, switchboards, panels and gear, generator and prime mover controls, switches, meters and circuit breakers.